authelia/authelia/README.md

 email address.
 For the sake of the example, the email is delivered in the file ./notifications/notification.txt.
 Paste the link in your browser and you should be able to reset the password.

+### Access Control
+With **Authelia**, you can define your own access control rules for restricting the access to certain subdomains to your users.
+Those rules are defined in the configuration file and are per-user or per-group.
+Check out the *config.template.yml* to see how they are defined.

 ## Documentation
 ### Configuration